 For full details read our strategic principles(pdf, 152KB)

 PIP II will focus on continuing the infrastructure improvements which have led to Parks and Open Spaces being highlighted as the most important service to borough residents in the All in One survey (2011).

 The programme will further encourage residents and visitors to not only access parks for recreation and leisure but to also become a part of their day to day life within the borough with project striving to meet all Parks Strategic Principles.

 In order to retain the current high standards of parks, existing facilities will be improved and new facilities developed in partnership and consultation with borough residents.

 Find out more about current park improvements.

-The results of the 2015 Parks Satisfaction Survey are the best ever – with 97.63 per cent of residents revealing that overall, they are satisfied with the borough’s parks and green spaces.
-This marks an improvement of 8.69 per cent of those who took part in the 2013 survey in which 88.94 per cent indicated that they were satisfied.
+The results of the 2017 Parks Satisfaction Survey show that 96% of residents are satisfied with the borough's parks and green spaces.
+This marks an improvement of 7.01% of those who took part in the 2013 survey, in which 88.94% indicated that they were satisfied.

 To conserve Richmond’s biodiversity, we need to reverse the decline of valuable species and habitats.

 The Biodiversity Action Plan (BAP)(pdf, 2644KB) explains how to promote the conservation of biological diversity and the sustainable use of biological resources.